cosmixdust/deltastro/README.md

-18 year old from South America who's interested into coding.
+19 year old from South America who's interested into coding.
+Made cheeseBot, working on helpline_bot